Justice

 Since 2005, each month the Fellowship gives one week’s collection plate to a non-profit organization working on social justice needs.
 The organizations are usually local, working to assist those in need.
 Information on the organization is displayed on our bulletin board, in the newsletter, and in the literature rack.
 All cash and specified checks from the chosen Sunday's collection basket are given to the organization.

-This past year we have donated to the following organizations:
+In the past, we have donated to the organizations including:

 Compas de Nicaragua